0xreviews/crvusdsim/README.md

 The `autosim()` function simulates existing Curve Stablecoin Market with range of parameters (such like rate0, A, loan_discount).
 The function fetches pool properties (e.g., current pool size) and 2 months of price/volume data, runs multiple simulations in parallel, and returns a results object that can be introspected or generate charts.

-Curve Stablecoin Sim Objects supported by the [Convex Community Subgraphs/crvusd](https://thegraph.com/hosted-service/subgraph/convex-community/crvusd) can be simulated directly by inputting the LLAMMA pool's address or Collateral's Symbol (e.g. "wstETH").
+crvUSDsim supported by the [Convex Community Subgraphs/crvusd](https://thegraph.com/hosted-service/subgraph/convex-community/crvusd) can be simulated directly by inputting the LLAMMA pool's address or Collateral's Symbol (e.g. "wstETH").

 ### Example